Generating realistic global precipitation fields from modelled atmospheric circulation: Discussion and Conclusions

-Importantly, our framework preserves the climate change signal inherent in the specific humidity under the SSP3-7.0 scenario, while correcting small-scale spatial patterns in accordance to reanalysis data.
-Compared to the UNet, our diffusion model more effectively adjusts the spatial variability of precipitation, bringing it closer in line with the GFDL projections, while the global mean remains slightly different.
-This deviation reflects the fact that GFDL is not treated as ground truth in our setup and the diffusion model performs a bias correction toward ERA5, balancing consistency with climate model trends and alignment with observational data.
-In contrast, our UNet regression model alone fails to reproduce the mean and predicts too much variance.
+Importantly, our framework preserves the climate change signal inherent in the specific humidity under the SSP3-7.0 scenario, while correcting small-scale spatial patterns in accordance with reanalysis data.
+Compared to the quantile delta mapped UNet regression model, our diffusion model adjusts the spatial variability of precipitation more effectively, bringing it closer in line with the GFDL projections, while the global mean remains slightly different.
+This deviation reflects the fact that GFDL should not be considered as ground truth in our setup, and the diffusion model performs a bias correction toward ERA5, balancing consistency with climate model trends and alignment with observational data.
+In contrast, our UNet regression model alone fails to reproduce the mean and predicts too high variance.
 An essential part of our method is to add noise to the regression model’s 1° output before conditioning the diffusion model on it.
 This removes the flawed small-scale features while preserving large-scale dynamics, effectively acting as a bias correction for the small-scales.
-We show that the spatial features indicating an increase and decrease in the trend of the UNet output are preserved by our DM.
-By regenerating improved, reanalysis-like, small-scale structures the DM aligns the global, spatially averaged, trend with the trend of the GFDL projection, reducing the precipitation intensities of the UNet predictions.
-Our model demonstrates robustness to out-of-distribution scenarios as shown by its ability to preserve trends and capture extreme events under the SSP3-7.0 scenario. \\
+We show that the diffusion model preserves the spatial patterns of the trend (i.e. regions of increase and decrease) predicted by the UNet, while refining the magnitude of these changes by regenerating realistic small-scale variability.
+By regenerating improved, reanalysis-like, small-scale structures, the DM aligns the global, spatially averaged, trend with the trend of the GFDL projection, reducing the precipitation intensities of the UNet predictions.
+Our model demonstrates robustness to out-of-distribution scenarios, as shown by its ability to preserve trends and to capture extreme events under the SSP3-7.0 scenario.
+Overall, evaluating the model's performance on future scenarios is challenging due to the lack of high-resolution ground truth.
+Future research could compare against dynamically downscaled datasets like Regional Climate Models (RCMs), although such models introduce their own biases.

+Generally, we acknowledge that our model generates reanalysis-like fine-scale details based on the historical training data.
+This implicitly assumes that the relationship between large-scale states and small-scale structures remains largely constant under climate change.
+Investigating this relationship could be an avenue of research in future work. \\